ARCCSS-extremes/climpact/README.md

 ##  ADVANCED: Calculate thresholds on netCDF data via command line

-Modify the climpact.ncdf.thresholds.wrapper.r file to suit your needs (see manual for optional parameters to specify).
+Modify the *climpact.ncdf.thresholds.wrapper.r* file to suit your needs (see user guide for optional parameters to specify).
 Then execute this file by running *Rscript climpact.ncdf.thresholds.wrapper.r* from the command line.
-Depending on the size of your data and the number of cores selected, this process can take anywhere from one to a few hours, but is quicker than calculating the indices.
+Depending on the size of your data and the number of cores selected, this process can take anywhere from one to many hours.

 ## ADVANCED: Batch processing multiple station (.txt) files from the command line: